-- If you don't know your supplier because you have just moved into the property then check the map and talk to the DNO company that maintains the electricity or call National Grid.
-If the query is about gas, then call the National Grid.
+- If you don't know your energy supplier because you have just moved into the property then check the table and talk to the DNO company that maintains the electricity or call National Grid.
+If the query is about gas, then call National Grid.

 ...the final steps towards saving money are: